PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/positioning-gui-components/+page.md

 ::: tip Example

 Example of how to use the `Rows` component to position three `Text` components as rows.
-All GUI components are given a background color, so one easily can see the space each component occupies.
+All GUI components are given a background color, so we easily can see the space each component occupies.

 ```js baga-show-editor-code
 class StartPage extends Page{